 - The company contributes an equal value in cash or in kind (such as staff time, materials or equipment) or a combination of both.

-- All SMEs, social enterprises and third sector organisations with main company operations in Scotland can apply for a voucher if they are partnering with a research provider for the first time.
+- All SMEs, social enterprises and third sector organisations with main company operations in Scotland can apply for a voucher if they are partnering with a Scottish University or Further Education College.

 - Projects must be innovative (a novel/pioneering idea) and lead to new products, services or processes that will benefit the company, the academic institution and the Scottish economy.

 - Businesses can also apply together to pool their vouchers to solve a common issue.

 - SME and academic partner meet to discuss idea / scope / eligibility / contracts / risk.

 - SME and academic partner fill out the application form and sends to Interface.
 For any queries related to eligibility the academic partner will complete the pre-submission form and send to Interface.

 - Interface reviews and may ask for further information before sending to the Scottish Funding Council.

 - Scottish Funding Council assesses the application and communicates a decision.

 - Collaborative project between academic partner and business commences and a final report is produced on completion of the close out meeting.